Bobby Fish

-Robert Anthony Fish (born October 27, 1976) is an American professional wrestler currently appearing on the independent circuit.
+Robert Anthony Fish (born October 27, 1976) is an American professional wrestler.
+He is signed to Major League Wrestling (MLW).
 He is best known for his tenure with WWE, where he performed on the NXT brand and was a member of The Undisputed Era.

-In WWE, he is a former 2-time NXT Tag Team Champion alongside his tag team partner Kyle O'Reilly.
-He is also known for his time with All Elite Wrestling (AEW) from 2021–2022 and Ring of Honor (ROH) from 2013 to 2017, where he wrestled as one-half of the tag team reDRagon (also with O'Reilly) and held the ROH World Tag Team Championship three times and the ROH World Television Championship once.
-He is also known for his appearances in Japan both for Pro Wrestling Noah and for New Japan Pro-Wrestling, where he held the IWGP Junior Heavyweight Tag Team Championship twice.
+In WWE, he is a former two-time NXT Tag Team Champion alongside his tag team partner Kyle O'Reilly.
+He is also known for his time with All Elite Wrestling (AEW) from 2021 to 2022 and Ring of Honor (ROH) from 2014 to 2017, where he wrestled as one-half of the tag team reDRagon (also with O'Reilly) and held the ROH World Tag Team Championship three times and the ROH World Television Championship once.
+He made appearances in Japan, both for Pro Wrestling Noah and for New Japan Pro-Wrestling, where he held the IWGP Junior Heavyweight Tag Team Championship twice.

 Early life

 Robert Anthony Fish was born on October 27, 1976, in Albany, New York, and is the youngest of three children to Richard and Ann Fish.
 Fish's father worked as a firefighter in Albany, and was a former U.S. Marine.
 He grew up near Central Avenue.
 Fish attended Colonie Central High School, where he played as a linebacker for the football team.
 He then played football at Hudson Valley Community College, before moving to Siena College during his junior year.
 He graduated in 2000, with a bachelor's degree in English, becoming the first member of his family to graduate from college.
 He previously worked as a bartender and also returned to his former high school as a substitute teacher, while working independent events on the weekends.
 In 2012, he was about to take a job at a Target distribution center in Wilton, until Ring of Honor offered him a contract, continuing his wrestling career.